michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0022.md

 - v: make less intense
 - v: make numb or insensitive
 ### Family
-blunt: blunted, blunter, bluntest, blunting, bluntly, bluntness, blunts+;bluntness: bluntnesses
+- blunt: blunted, blunter, bluntest, blunting, bluntly, bluntness, blunts+
+- bluntness: bluntnesses
 ### Examples
 - Secretary of State John Kerry’s blunt speech about the Israeli-Palestinian conflict was that of a man trapped in the past.
 - In scripted television, ABC’s smart, blunt family comedies “Black-ish” and “Fresh Off the Boat” might respond early to the forces unleashed by Trump.